 FAA Approval: Due to the Coccoro being lightweight and compact, it makes a great travel seat.
 It is FAA approved and has a sticker that can be shown to flight staff as needed.
 The manual also outlines how to install on an airplane.

-Here we see Olivia riding in her Coccoro on the airplane.
+Here we see our first model riding in her Coccoro on the airplane.
 The Coccoro is quite compact on the airplane seat so it’s a nice travel option.
 Taking a trip with your Little?
 Our articles Leaving on a Jet Plane and Terrific Car Seats for Travel can help you prepare for the journey.